tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 ## FAQ

+### How do I update tt-rss?

+When you see that tt-rss needs an update, just pull the latest image/code.
+How this is done depends upon your environment, but typical ways to accomplish this are:
+* Docker (generally in the directory where you placed `docker-compose.yml`): `docker compose pull && docker compose up -d`
+* Git (from your tt-rss directory): `git pull`

+If a tt-rss database upgrade is required you'll be redirected to a special screen in the UI.

 ### Your Docker images won't run on X

 If you're using an OS or architecture that isn't currently supported (i.e. something other than `linux/amd64` and `linux/arm64`),